zainzafarpro/javascript/README.md

 For example, if we have 3 nested divs with click handlers respectively #grandparent, #parent, #child. so whenever i click the #child div all of the events other parent's events are called in this order: `Child is click, Parent is Click, Grandparent is Clicked`
 This is called event bubbling.
+> Event Delegation is only possible because of event bubbling.

 if we want to use event capturing the we can set event capture flag to `true` in our event listners like this `element.addEventListner('click', ()=> {}, true)`